hankertrix/Dotfiles/tilde/dot_config/README.md

 but with some modules added and some removed and all rearranged to my liking.
 The icons for the workspaces have been changed as well, and there is a custom module for recording the screen.
-The Wi-Fi module also opens up a Wi-Fi selection menu using Rofi, and the volume indicator can be clicked to toggle the mute.

 The clock module also expands out to reveal the date, and after hovering over it for a bit, displays the calendar as a tooltip.